Climate Engineering in Context Conference Series: Critical Global Discussions

 How to participate

-Secondly the CEC21 Steering Committee will issue a call for contributions to invite interested parties (academics and non-academics alike) to read through the list of accepted sessions and submit ideas for how they could contribute to a given session.
-Contributions can be presenting a paper in a traditional session, or playing an active role in an interactive session format.
-Contributions are welcome to span a range of creative mediums.
-Poster contributions, in traditional academic formats, and interactive or artistic formats, are also welcome; these will be exhibited in a separate session.
-Submissions will be subject to review by the session conveners in close collaboration with the Steering Committee.
+In summer 2021, the CEC21 Steering Committee will issue a call for contributions to invite interested parties (academics and non-academics alike) submit ideas for how they could virtually contribute to the conference.
+Proposed contributions are welcome to span a range of traditional academic (i.e. a talk or presentation) and creative mediums.
+Poster proposals - in traditional academic as well as multi-media formats (i.e. video/graphic/audio) - are also welcome.
+Both pre-recorded audio/video material and posters will be made available to registered participants on the conference platform during the whole conference period, as well as being presented during the (virtual) poster session.
+Submissions will be subject to review by the Steering Committee.
 Contributions will be selected based on quality and diversity of submissions, thematic fit and available slots.
-To ensure that a diverse range of voices is heard at CEC21, each participant will be limited to two active contributing roles (i.e. convening a session, giving a talk or presenting a poster).
+To ensure that a diverse range of voices is heard at CEC21, each participant will be limited to two active contributing roles (i.e. convening a session, giving a talk or contributing to a session).
 Selected contributors will be invited to register for CEC21.